AdaCore/training_material/courses/spark_essentials/120_pointer_programs/02-ownership_checking.rst

   - Convenience in Ada to save the introduction of a type name

-* Pool-specific vs general access types
+* Pool-specific vs. general access types

   .. code:: Ada